Tale of Sand

 Tale of Sand is a comic book based on an unmade film script by Jim Henson and Jerry Juhl.

 Development

-Jim Henson created the idea in the mid to late 1950s and worked with Jerry Juhl in writing the story throughout the late '60s and early '70s.
+Jim Henson created the idea in the mid- to late 1950s, and worked with Jerry Juhl in writing the story throughout the late '60s and early '70s.

-In January 2012, The Jim Henson Company, partnered with Archaia Entertainment and published a graphic novel version of Henson and Juhl's script with the artwork by Ramón Pérez.
-Lisa Henson was instrumental getting the story in comic book form in partnership with Archaia editor-in-chief Stephen Christy.
+In January 2012, the Jim Henson Company partnered with Archaia Entertainment and published a graphic novel version of Henson's and Juhl's script with artwork by Ramón Pérez.
+Lisa Henson was instrumental in getting the story into comic book form, in partnership with Archaia editor-in-chief Stephen Christy.